Mochi

 Against other Japanese dining options in Vienna, Mochi sits as a value-minded, casual choice with Michelin Bib Gourmand recognition.
 SHIKI Brasserie & Bar and UNKAI are natural comparisons for diners weighing different Japanese meals in the city.
 Mochi is the more direct recommendation when the brief is Japanese cuisine, €€ pricing, a casual dress code.

 The hours also make planning simple: Mochi is open Monday through Saturday from 11:30 AM to 10 PM and closed on Sunday.
-That supports either an earlier or later visit within the listed service window, but specific claims about lunch menus, booking difficulty, peak demand, or reservation strategy are not verified here.
+That supports either an earlier or later visit within the listed service window.
+Specific claims about lunch menus, booking difficulty, peak demand, or reservation strategy are not a focus.

 Use the full Vienna restaurants guide if the plan is still open, especially for mixed groups where Japanese may not be the final answer.
 For a full trip plan, use the Vienna hotels, Vienna bars, Vienna wineries, Vienna experiences guides around the restaurant choice rather than after the table is set.